Figurative Life Drawings

 Shibari is a Japanese word that broadly means "binding" or "tying" in most contexts, but is used in BDSM to refer to this style of intricate, decorative bondage.

 As an artist, I find Shibari to be a compelling means of exploring the human form.
-The intricate ties and bindings create a unique opportunity to portray flesh and limbs at unnatural angles, challenging traditional representations of the body.
+The intricate ties and bindings create a unique opportunity to portray flesh and limbs at unusual angles, challenging traditional representations of the body.
 This artistic exploration provokes deeper discussions about female sexuality and compliance throughout history, inviting viewers to reflect on the complexities of power dynamics and the nature of desire.

 There seems to be a lot of confusion on what is and isn’t shibari and what the differences between the two really are.